-Prerequisites: COMD 5100 and Grade Point Average of 3.0.
-A supervised experience in a university, community, or home-based setting with emphasis on test administration, scoring, and interpretation for client services.
+Prerequisites: COMD 5100.
+A practicum experience which emphases test administration, scoring, and interpretation for client services.
 Treatment of moderate to severe articulation, language, fluency, voice, hearing, and neurogenic communication disorders is emphasized.
-Weekly student seminars centered on presentations of diagnostic reports/results and proposed intervention strategies are included in this course.

 COMD 5150 Advanced Audiology

 3-0-3

 Advanced study of audiometric diagnostic procedures and interpretation.
 Students will participate in a variety of experiences designed to provide a working knowledge of the audiometric test battery.